-Surgical site infections more likely in patients with history of skin infectionMay 30th, 2012 in Surgery /
+Surgical site infections more likely in patients with history of skin infectionMay 30, 2012 in Medicine & Health / Surgery

 (Medical Xpress) -- People with a past history of just a single skin infection may be three times more likely to develop a painful, costly and potentially deadly surgical site infection (SSI) when they have an operation, according to new Johns Hopkins research.